vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/ajJNAta-gotrAH/raghu-vIra_lokesha-chandra.md

 ## Lokesh chandra
 It is no wonder that the great scholar Lokesh Chandra is his son.
 The son was made to memorize pANini sUtras, tarka-sangraha, kAvya-dIpikA etc..
 Was taught English by an Irish convert to Hinduism.
 By himself he studied Tibetan, Javanese etc..
-He travelled to Indonesia, Netherlands, Japan etc..
+He travelled to Indonesia, Netherlands, Japan, Soviet Union etc..